 friend of sinners”—that is what the religious Pharisees called Jesus (Luke 7:34).
 It was not meant as a compliment.
 Being the ones who taught the Bible, they should have recognized who Jesus was.
-Yet, the sanctimonious Pharisees and lawyers spurned their Messiah (Luke1-34).
+Yet, the sanctimonious Pharisees and lawyers spurned Him (John 1:10-12, 8:3-59).
 They used the guise of curiosity to hang around Jesus.
 But what they wanted was to entrap Him, and ultimately, to kill Him.
 They hated Him that much.
 Self-righteous people still hate Him.
-By contrast, repentant sinners love Him.
-They are drawn to Jesus like a magnet.
-For they know that it’s His love, not condemnation, that leads them to repentance (Romans 2:4).
-The problem for those teachers of the Law was that they did not think they needed to repent.
+By contrast, sinners who’ve been drawn by His lovingkindness, through repentance and faith are forgiven and they love Him.

-As we study this beautiful message of grace and forgiveness, we will look at the differences between the self-righteous sinner and the forgiven sinner, between grace and the law, and between repentance and empty religion.
-We will find that a heart filled with gratitude and worship is evidence that a person has been saved by God’s magnificent love.
+In this lesson we will look at the differences between the self-righteous sinner and the forgiven sinner, between grace and the law, between repentance and empty religion and finally, we’ll discover that a heart filled with gratitude and worship is evidence that a person has been saved by God’s magnificent grace.
+The backdrop for this beautiful message of grace and forgiveness is dinner table.
+And each of us are invited to come taste and see that the Lord is good, and His love endures forever.

-A Sinful Pharisee and A Sinful Woman
+A Self-Righteous Pharisee

-Luke 7:36-38
+Luke 7:36-39

 Now one of the Pharisees asked Jesus to have dinner with him, so he went into the Pharisee’s house and took his place at the table.
 Then when a woman of that town, who was a sinner, learned that Jesus (was) dining at the Pharisee’s house, she brought an alabaster jar of perfumed oil.
 As she stood behind him at his feet, weeping, she began to wet his feet with her tears.
 She wiped them with her hair, kissed them, and anointed them with the perfumed oil.
+Now when the Pharisee who invited him saw this, he said to himself, “If this man were a prophet, he would know who and what kind of woman this is who is touching him, that she is a sinner.”